Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 Below I'll go over how to fix this problem yourself.

-- Turn off the power to the unit at the disconnect or breaker panel, which should be mounted on the outside of the house within a few feet of the outdoor condensing unit.
+- Turn off the power to the unit at the disconnect or breaker panel, which should be mounted outside the house within a few feet of the outdoor condensing unit.

 After you have turned off the power at the disconnect: